sanzoghenzo/clout/README.rst

     $ python example.py
     Config(db=DB(host="example.com", port=1234), debug=True, logging=True, dry_run=False)

+Data sources
+~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Get data from code, environment variables, and config files.
-~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Suppose we have data in environment variables and a configuration file, and the data
+Suppose we have data in
-provided in source code is incomplete.
+environment variables and a configuration file, and the data provided in source code is
+incomplete.

 .. code-block:: python